owtysm/CuoreUI/README.md

 **CuoreUI might be the solution.**

-~~CuoreUI will be alive for as long as at least one person uses it!~~
+CuoreUI will be alive for as long as at least one person uses it!

-The original owner is removing or had already removed their online presence for personal reasons, please forgive them.

-CuoreUI is looking for a new owner!

 ## 💾 Where to install?
 `dotnet add package CuoreUI.Winforms`